rsand-temple/thealoneman/content/history/modern_medicine.md

 ## 3. Monitoring

-In 1952, monitoring a patient under anesthesia or in the ICU required a dedicated human being holding a wrist to check the pulse, watching the chest rise and fall, and manually inflating a blood pressure cuff every five minutes.
-The primary indicator that a patient was running out of oxygen was cyanosis—literally watching their lips turn blue.
+In 1952, monitoring a patient under anaesthesia or in the ICU required a dedicated human being holding a wrist to check the pulse, watching the chest rise and fall, and manually inflating a blood pressure cuff every five minutes.
+The primary indicator that a patient was running out of oxygen was cyanosis—literally watching if their lips turn blue.

 There were no pulse oximeters, no continuous ECG monitors with alarm thresholds, and no automated ventilators.
 If a patient stopped breathing in the middle of the night, a nurse had to notice it with their own eyes.